 the bin man.
 But it's me the legends of this holiday, it's Oh, yeah,

 absolutely.
 I love that suggestion.
 What else we got Blaize?

 Blaize Pengilly 37:46

 like I mentioned earlier, it's a given time of year.
-So if you make any donations to charity, if you donate under the Christmas trees in the shopping centers, or give 20 soup kitchens, or whatever it is at this time, and make sure that you allow and plan for your giving beautiful time of year to give giving all year round is amazing.
+So if you make any donations to charity, if you donate under the Christmas trees in the shopping centres, or give 20 soup kitchens, or whatever it is at this time, and make sure that you allow and plan for your giving beautiful time of year to give giving all year round is amazing.
 But yeah, if you can really plan out your donations that will really help you with your Christmas budgeting.

 Dan Jovevski 38:11

 Blaize, another thing about donations, this is a really good point.
 And for those people who are thinking about getting another pair of granny socks, that you've probably not heard the word before a couple of years time.
-What some recent studies have shown is that the act of giving during this period of time has much more of an intrinsic reward then actually receiving.
+What some recent studies have shown is that the act of giving during this period of time has much more of an intrinsic reward than actually receiving.
 And if you think about how much people that may not be as fortunate as you are during this university period of time, people that you know, maybe you know homeless or not have families to come around to under a Christmas tree.
 The act of bonding, the day of people that are less fortunate can actually be very, very rewarding.
 For those people who haven't really considered any type of charity donations, probably heard about the canned vegetables of the camera for the giveaway to send donations. actively try and find a charity that you can help support brighten the day or people that are less fortunate.
 It's actually going to give you a far more of a buzz and helping the person that actually is going to be receiving gifts from other people.
 And so I encourage everybody to think about that this year.
 It helps you out those that are less fortunate.
 And in return.
 They're actually doing a lot of good for people that don't have it as great as you do this year.
 So that's an excellent place.